MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 # Design Your Own Computer
 # Episode 27 : "Rx DMA"

 Welcome to "Design Your Own Computer".
-In this episode we'll add the Rx DMA to allow the CPU to process received frames received on the Ethernet port.
+In this episode we'll add the Rx DMA to allow the CPU to process frames received on the Ethernet port.

 In this and the following episodes we'll build a web-server on the Nexys 4 DDR board.